 It’s a great time to mention, Veritrans will never increase your rates, for the life of the account.
 No other provider we know of will offer that guarantee.

 6. You Chose a “Free” or “Flat Rate” Processing Provider

 Let’s start with “flat rate for each transaction.”
-They often include the equipment at no charge, but you really are paying for that equipment slowly over time.
+They often include the equipment at no charge, but you really are paying for that equipment over time.
 All processors (banks included) pay the same Interchange rates and fees for their cost.
 Some cards cost less than others.
-So a flat rate per transaction is going to have you paying the highest possible cards, and missing out on the discounts for the cheaper cards.
+So a flat rate per transaction is going to have you paying for the highest possible cards, and missing out on the discounts for the cheaper cards.
 You are leaving money on the table!

 7. Your Payment Processor Considers Your Business “High-Risk”

 When setting processing fees, companies consider the overall risk level of each business they accept.
 They base this risk level on the business’s stability, perceived risk of refunds and chargebacks, and the type of industry you operate in.